Commercial name Verbena oil

 Lemon or lemon-scented verbena – not to be confused with its relative, vervein, Verbena officinialis – is a native of South America (Chile and Peru).
 It was introduced to North Africa, India, Australia, the Caribbean islands and the island of Reunion and reached Europe around 1760.
 It is a perennial, deciduous, slender shrub which reaches about 1.5 m (5 ft) in height, less in temperate regions.
 The leaves are long, pale green and pointed, and the flowers are tubular, purple and grow in terminal clusters.
 The entire plant smells strongly of lemon.

 Lippia comes from Augustin Lippi, a seventeenth-century Italian naturalist.
 The plant is now more correctly defined as Aloysia citriodora, although it is also know as Verbena or Lippia triphylla.

 In Parte pratica de botanica (1784), Palau y Verdera was one of the first to describe the plant, giving its therapeutic values as a fortifier, regularizer of the nervous system, and a stomachic; he said it helped with bad digestion and flatulence, nervous palpitations, dizziness and hysteria.

-Our advices: Genuine essential oil of lemon verbena is rare and quite expensive.
+Genuine essential oil of lemon verbena is rare and quite expensive.
 As for every expensive products, you will find many falsified or adulterated verbena oil (mostly with citronella or lemongrass).
 The fragrance is considerably modified and less subtle; so, we advise you to beware.